johnnietse/linkedin-connection-automation-tool/README.md

 The LinkedIn data in the public spreadsheet is shared for professional networking purposes.
 - Respect connection preferences
 - Never spam users

+## Last Notice
+### Liability Notice
+   Again,
+   - The authors accept no responsibility for any consequences of using this code
+   - Users implement this technology entirely at their own risk

+Again, this repository is shared strictly as a demonstration of technical capabilities and workflow design.
+We highly recommend against using this tool for actual LinkedIn automation.
+This is because:
+- Actual implementation may:
+   - Violate LinkedIn's Terms of Service
+   - Risk account suspension or banning
+   - Potentially damage professional relationships

+- Automation of networking activities:
+   - May be perceived as inauthentic or spammy
+   - Could undermine genuine professional connections
+   - Raises privacy considerations